Chapter 8: More Changes

 and go stateside to Walter Reed for some complicated surgeries to

 rebuild his elbow.
-In a very rare move, When Rufus returned to Vietnam
+In a very rare move, when Rufus returned to Vietnam

 the following November, he requested and was given back his command of